 Always use a pinned version of decK and Kong.

-not easy because details matter a lot.
-Use a specific version of decK in
+Use a specific version of decK in production to achieve declarative

-production.
-If you’re going to start using a new version of decK or Kong,
+configuration.
+If you upgrade to a new version of decK or Kong,

 please safely test the changes in a staging environment first.

-decK does not manage encryption of sensitive information, meaning private
+decK does not manage encryption of sensitive information.
+The state file

-keys of your certificates and credentials of consumers will be stored in
+stores the private keys of your certificates and credentials of consumers in

-You should store these in an encrypted form and provide a plaintext version
+Always store the sensitive information in an encrypted form and provide a plaintext

-If you have a very large number of consumers in your database, do not export
+If you have many consumers in your database, do not export

 or manage them using decK.
-Declarative configuration is for … configuration,
+Declarative configuration is only meant for entity

-it is not meant for end-user data, which can easily grow into hundreds of
+configuration.
+It is not meant for end-user data, which can easily grow into

 Always run a deck diff command before running a deck sync

-Always secure Kong’s Admin API with some kind of authentication method.
+Always secure Kong’s Admin API with a reliable authentication method.

-Do not write the state file by hand, it will be very error-prone.
+Do not write the state file by hand to avoid errors.

 subsequent changes should be made by manually editing the file and pushing

 the change via CI.
-If you’re making a large change, make the change in Kong,
+If you’re making a larger change, make the change in Kong first, then

-export the new file, and then diff the two state files to review the changes
+export the new file.
+Then you can diff the two state files to review the changes

 Configure a cronjob to run deck diff periodically to ensure that Kong’s

-database is same as the state file checking into your Git repositories.
+database is in sync with the state file checking into your Git repositories.